 79 Posted 29/08/2024 at 09:55:24

-I am not a fan of Dyche but he is what we have and he did actually deliver a Derby victory last season.
-A glorious memory of DCL leaping at the back post for the second goal.
+I am not a fan of Dyche but he is what we have and he did actually deliver a derby victory last season.
+A glorious memory of Calvert-Lewin leaping at the back post for the second goal.

-When he was appointed he admitted that if the club wasn't a mess he wouldn't be at the club.
-I think he is to rigid and we can predict when he will use the bench.
+When he was appointed, he admitted that, if the club wasn't a mess, he wouldn't be at the club.
+I think he is too rigid and we can predict when he will use the bench.

-As Brian @76 says he keeps making the same mistakes hence the same criticsm.
-But as a very good author said 'A leopard cannot change his shorts'
+As Brian @76 says, he keeps making the same mistakes — hence the same criticism.
+But as a very good author said 'A leopard cannot change his shorts'.

 I wish we could have kept hold of Silva but I might as well wish I was 21 again.
 Moshri pulled the trigger as the natives were very restless.

-Dyche is what we have and it wont be attractive but he will keep us up and we will be at BMD still in Premier League # COYB
+Dyche is what we have and it won't be attractive but he will keep us up and we will enter the new stadium at Bramley-Moore Dock still in the Premier League.

 Andy McNabb